 Lincoln 140hd is best suited for newbies who do not have heavy welding projects.
 It works well for small projects because of the duty cycle.
 It shuts down automatically in order to save itself.
 One of the drawbacks that I personally feel is associated with the product is the noise of the fan.
 While you try to get in your zone and build up the tempo to work, this type of noise can be quite distracting.
 However, 140c doesn’t have this problem.
 You can get to work within peace and quiet.

 Another feature to consider while getting the product is the weight.
 Since welding requires a lot of moving around, the weight of the product should be that it is portable.
-140hd is lightweight when compared to 140c.
+140hd is lighter when compared to 140c.
 It can easily be moved around whereas the latter might need a special carrier to help move from one place to another.
 The portability of 140c makes it somewhat of a drawback to otherwise a beautiful system.

 Since welding requires melting the metals together to combine them, one of the most important features to look for is the torch trigger.
 It should be balanced as to melt and combine the metals.
 It should not be too strong and not too weak that it is unable to perform the job.
 One of the major drawbacks I found in using 140hd in earlier stages was the strength of the trigger.
 It wasted a lot of material which would otherwise have been saved.
 This can be reversed if you use a spool gun.
 140c comes with an added accessory: a spool gun.
 You can remove the default torch and fit in the spool gun to make welding tricky metals easier for yourself.